drivendataorg/mars-spectrometry/blog2.md

 The network inputs are the first 100 m/z channels, with temperature binned into 25 degree increments.
 Temperatures included are roughly 100 to 1100 degrees, with random noise applied to produce a diverse set of models.

 All Conv1d modules are kernel 3, stride 2, and the first layer involves dilations of 1, 2, 5, 10, 20, 50, and 100, with zero padding.
-All blocks use Group Normalization, Dropout (~0.1), and Random ReLU (~1/3 to ~1/8 negative slope), with final layer dropout of 0.5.
+All blocks use Group Normalization, Dropout (about 0.1), and Random ReLU (about 1/3 to 1/8 negative slope), with final layer dropout of 0.5.

 Three different input scalings are used:
  - divide by sum of all m/z values at a given temperature (best)